andre-dasilva/mail-config-backend/README.md

 ## TODO

-* Refactor code -> improve it (maybe DAO Pattern?)
+* Refactor code -> improve it (design patterns)
-* Improve Frontend (e.q links in overview page to directly configure)
+* Improve Frontend (e.q links in overview page to directly configure, with ajax call)
 * Install npm maven plugin and -> start project with one command
-* Push new features -> maybe after last small changes create new branch

 ## Installation